WHAT TO DO WHEN CONSTIPATED ON THE TOILET | 7 STEPS TO POOP

 - Squat with pauses.

-These types of movement help you relax your body and increase blood flow around the abdomen and bottom.
+These types of movements help you relax your body and increase blood flow around the abdomen and bottom.

 Pauses are necessary even if your work involves body movement.